Lenz-K/arm64-kvm-hello-world/README.md

 The folder `bare-metal-aarch64-qemu` contains a bare metal AArch64 Assembly program that outputs "Hello World!\n".
 It is an adaption of [this](https://github.com/freedomtan/aarch64-bare-metal-qemu) repository.
 `hello_world.elf` can be tested with QEMU.
-On a system with an AArch64 processor run:
+On a system with an AArch64 processor and `qemu-system-aarch64` installed run:
 ```
 qemu-system-aarch64 -M virt -cpu host -enable-kvm -nographic -kernel hello_world.elf
 ```